lintool/IR-Reproducibility/Gov2.md

 ###### Galago
 + QL is our baseline query-likelihood (bag-of-words) model with dirichlet smoothing and default mu parameters.
-+ SDM is our implementation of the [Markov-Random-Field model for Term Dependencies (Metzler & Croft 2005)](http://www-dev.ccs.neu.edu/home/yzsun/classes/2014Spring_CS7280/Papers/Probabilistic_Models/A%20Markov%20Random%20Field%20Model%20for%20Term%20Dependencies.pdf).
++ SDM is our implementation of the [Markov-Random-Field model for Term Dependencies (Metzler and Croft, 2005)](http://dl.acm.org/citation.cfm?id=1076115).
     + The features used are: unigrams, bigrams, and unordered windows of size 8.
 + Both of these models require parameter tuning for best performance.
 No stopping was done for these models.

 ###### MG4J
-+ Model B is described [here](http://trec.nist.gov/pubs/trec15/papers/umilano.tera.final.pdf).
++ Model B is described in [Boldi et al. (2006)](http://trec.nist.gov/pubs/trec15/papers/umilano.tera.final.pdf).
 + The BM25 column shows a baseline based on the BM25 score function applied to the results of the title query treated as a bag of words.

 ###### Terrier